1

 Which type of internship is best for IT students?

 The best internship for IT students is typically a hands-on role in software development, cybersecurity, or network administration that offers practical experience with relevant tools and technologies.
-Internships in tech companies, startups, or IT departments that provide mentorship and skill development in programming languages, systems, or security are highly valuable for career growth.
+Internships in tech companies, IT departments, or startups that provide mentorship and exposure to real projects are highly valuable for skill development and career growth.

 Full-time